Rolls-Royce Merlin alternative uses: "The Beast"

 In March 2023, the Beast was listed for sale by auction in the UK, for the first time since it was registered in 1972.
 The car is also MOT exempt and ULEZ compliant, and is still registered as a Rolls-Royce according to its V5C logbook.

 In the 1970s, Paul Jameson built a Merlin-engined car of his own, this being a mid-engined six-wheeler.
 The engine of this vehicle was two-stage supercharged and was, in 1988, reportedly in a museum in The Netherlands.
 His second was fitted in a 1934 Rolls-Royce Phantom II, now owned by TV presenter Jay Leno in California.

-Final Objective
+"Final Objective"

-Recently in Australia, Rod Hadfield, of the Castlemaine Rod Shop, used the Merlin engine in a 1955 Chevrolet Bel Air sports coupe, which was named Final Objective.
+Recently in Australia, Rod Hadfield, of the Castlemaine Rod Shop, used the Merlin engine in a 1955 Chevrolet Bel Air sports coupe, which was named "Final Objective".
 The car has an aircraft-themed paint scheme.

 Rover SD1

 A Rover SD1 was substantially modified by Charlie Broomfield using a Rover Meteor tank derivative of the Merlin.
-A car mechanic in the UK, he now gives input as a technical guru for Practical Performance Car magazine.
-The car is matte black and the stated aim is to achieve 200 mph.
+A car mechanic in the UK, he later gave input as a technical guru for Practical Performance Car Magazine.
+In 2017, the car was matte black and its stated aim was to achieve 200 mph.